bchampp/portfolio/content/projects/auxme.md

 ---

 AuxMe is an **all-inclusive** app to control music and lights.
 The basic concept is a shared music queue, where users can add, upvote and downvote songs.
-Each room has **Admins** which give access to protected endpoints, like pause, skip...etc.
-Basically anything that will directly influence the music playing.
+Each room has **Admins** which have access to protected endpoints, like pause, skip...etc, anything that will directly influence the music playing.

+## Control System

+# Website
 ## API
 We started by building a REST API.
-Since we want to deploy AuxMe as both a webapp and a mobile app, we wanted our backend to be reusable to the point where both clients could make requests to the same endpoints.
+Since AuxMe is being deployed as both a webapp and a mobile app, our backend needed to be reusable so that both clients could make requests to the same set of endpoints.

 Some of the endpoints look like:
 - `POST auxme.ca/login/spotify`